A Stress-Free Guide to Terminal/Concourse Hopping at Denver Airport

 - Timing Your Journey:

-- Morning rush (6-8 AM): Allow extra time
+- Morning rush (6-8 AM): Allow extra time.
+You may need to wait for a second train due to overcrowding.

 - Mid-day (10 AM-2 PM): Usually less crowded